-At the time of his death, Eazy-E was only 31-years-old and at the height of his solo career.
+At the time of Eazy-E’s death, he was only 31-years-old and at the height of his solo career.
 Even though it has been over two decades since his passing, the music community continues to grapple with his absence and still has a hard time coming to grips with the conspiracy theory shrouding his legacy.

 In the years before Wright’s announcement, two other prominent men in the African American community had come forward with their own HIV revelations.